 “Yes, and not all of them use their abilities for the sake of righteousness.
 Some are neutral when it comes to the great resolutions of this Universe and all of its parallels, but others are just plain evil.
 My outfits bestow many abilities to those who wear them, but if a person tries to use them for completely deviant purposes, they instantly disintegrate.
-Other outfits made my other Tailors do the same, however the skills bestowed upon them aren’t…” and he suspended the sentence at the awareness that his words had already been perfectly assimilated.
+Other outfits made by other Tailors do the same, however, the skills bestowed upon them aren’t…” and he suspended the sentence at the awareness that his words had already been perfectly assimilated.

 Rose looked at the way the energy before her caused tiny, little ripples of dislocated air and matter to extend in every direction.
 She touched one of them with her gloved hands, feeling the manifestation of a rift of tremendous power.

 “I’ll keep the outfit, but that doesn’t mean I’m going to be using it from this day forward.”
 She concluded.